The Kirkbymoorside Surgery

 6. REPEAT PRESCRIPTIONS

 You can also drop your order form in at the Surgery.
-Please allow up to 48 working hours for your prescription to be prepared and signed by a doctor.

 If you would like to be able to request repeat medication online then find out more here.